gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Humidity.md

-# Humidity Template
+# Humidity template
-Provides information on humidity.
+Provides humidity information.
 It is used to display humidity readings on a screen.

 <div class="note">
 <p><strong>Note!</strong></p>